Home > Blogs > 13 Common Breastfeeding Myths and Misconceptions

-Myth: Breastfeeding alone is not enough for babies
+8. Breastfeeding alone is not enough for babies

 Almost all women who breastfeed only in the early weeks, meaning no formula or other fluids, produce enough milk to satisfy a baby.
 Breastfeeding works by supply and demand—the more you breastfeed, the more milk your body makes.
 It’s important that your baby gets all of her milk directly from your breasts and that she can feed as often as she needs to during her first days.
-Not only will your baby get off to a healthy start, your body will learn to produce enough milk to help her keep growing.
+Not only will your baby get off to a healthy start, but your body will also learn to produce enough milk to help her keep growing.